1.8 Cross-border cooperation

 Cooperation with European countries

-Bilateral agreements such as the OFAJ (Franco-German Youth Office), which was created by the Élysée Treaty in 1963.
+The OFAJ (Franco-German Youth Office) is a bilateral office that resulted in a bilateral agreement following the Élysée Treaty in 1963.
 The OFAJ is an international organization with its head office in Paris; its function is to support and develop all types of exchanges between the two States’ youth, helping consolidate Franco-German relations through a range of mobility and language exchange programmes intended for children and young people, including jobseekers.

 Since 2021, France also has a bilateral agreement on youth (among other subjects) with Italy through the Quirinal Treaty.
 Work is underway to contribute to its realisation.